Biacode/cfqueue/README.md

 * [x] Add command line arg parser to configure app properties.
 E.g, server port
 * [x] The app should be configurable with env variables as well (perhaps with higher priority?)
 * [x] Improve documentation and add examples (partially done)
-* [ ] Changelog generator?
+* [x] Changelog generator?
 * [ ] Auth support
 * [ ] Add docker publish to GitHub Actions
+* [ ] REST API Rate limiter
+* [x] Cancel job

 # Developer notes

-* I know the requirement says consumer provides ID in headers, but I thought it isn't much fun.
+* Consumer could provides ID in headers, but I thought it isn't much fun.
 Also, the consumer may not know any ID, as we return ID only to producer.
 * As this is an in-memory store and everything will purged after restart, I don't really care about keeping the ID sequence.